turbot/flowpipe-mod-nvd/docs/index.md

 flowpipe pipeline run list_cves
 ```

-Multiple pipeline args can be passed in with separate `--pipeline-arg` flags.
+Multiple pipeline args can be passed in with separate `--arg` flags.

 For more information on passing arguments, please see [Pipeline Args](https://flowpipe.io/docs/using-flowpipe/pipeline-arguments).